-Kachi is a Persian Halva pudding that is full of saffron and rose water flavor.
-It’s easy to make and very delicious.
-It’s a taste of the Middle East!
+Persian Halva pudding is full of saffron and rose water flavor.
+It's easy to make and very delicious.
+It's a taste of the Middle East!

-This is a pudding that my maman used to make a lot.
-As always, this brings back many memories – and that’s why I love Persian Saturdays.
+This is a halva pudding that my maman used to make a lot and the taste is very similar to classic Persian halva.
+As always, this brings back many memories - and that's why I love Persian Saturdays.

 Don't you just love family memories?
 I know I do.
 Some memories are sweet and some are bittersweet.
 But what matters the most is that you know that through all those memories, you had your family by your side, protecting you and making you feel good.

 Childhood memories are mostly happy.
-I saw a couple of my lovely readers commenting on the last post, Barbecue Chicken English Muffin Pizza, that the dish brought back childhood memories.
+I saw a couple of my lovely readers commenting on the last post, that the dish brought back childhood memories.
 How sweet and precious is that?
 This is what I love about food.
 Where ever you are in this world, you can always remember your good old days with just a spoonful of a special dish!

-The ingredients used in making Kachi, like Persian Pumpkin Pancakes, are very basic.
+The ingredients used in making halva pudding, are very basic.
 What makes this pudding very special is the method of combining the ingredients and the process of making it.
-As Kachi includes flour, sugar and butter, it’s very good for people who feel weak or tired and need more energy.
-Many families in Iran make this for mothers who have recently given birth because it’s strong, tasty, sweet and easy to eat.
+As halva pudding includes flour, sugar and butter, it's very good for people who feel weak or tired and need more energy.
+Many families in Iran make this for mothers who have recently given birth because it's strong, tasty, sweet and easy to eat.

-My maman, on the other hand, always uses less butter and sugar to make Kachi lighter.
+My maman, on the other hand, always uses less butter and sugar to make halva pudding lighter.
 And, as my Persian recipes are supposed to be food the way my maman makes, I am going to write the same recipe that we have been making for years.

 Saffron is a must in this dessert and as I told you before, I personally like Mehr Saffron the best in the US.
 The flavor, aroma and color is just on point and how I like saffron to be.
 You also need rose water as it compliments saffron really well.
 I'm quite sure you can find rose water in Turkish and middle eastern shops as well as online.
 Having one bottle of rose water in the pantry won't hurt since it doesn't go bad and can be used both in sweet and savory dishes.